cryptk/haomnilogic-local/README.md

     - Timed Percent control (no ORP control yet)
     - Enable/Disable
     - Adjust timed percent target
+- Schedules
+    - Restore Idle button to revert pool to configured schedule

 ## Known Limitations
 Aside from not yet supporting all hardware that exists within the OmniLogic, there is currently a limitation of one installation of the integration.
 This means one omnilogic per Home Assistant install.
 I may be able to lift this limitation later, but it's low on the priority list.